photo: ArtisTree

 BIOGRAPHY

-Her installations have been exhibited throughout the world, Zentrum für Internationale Lichtkunst (Unna, DE), Borås Art Museum (Borås, SE), Museo della luce (Rome, IT), LUMINA Festival of Light (Cascais, PT), Lighting Guerrilla Festival (Ljubljana, SL), Vilnius Light Festival (Vilnius, LT), Wood Street Galleries (Pittsburgh, US), STRP, TodaysArt, SonicActsXIII (NL), Pola Museum Annex, Todays Art (JP), Bangkok Citycity Gallery, MAIIAM (TH) and many others.
+Her installations have been exhibited throughout the world, Zentrum für Internationale Lichtkunst (Unna DE), Borås Art Museum (Borås SE), Museo della luce (Rome IT), LUMINA Festival of Light (Cascais PT), Lighting Guerrilla Festival (Ljubljana SL), Vilnius Light Festival (Vilnius LT), Wood Street Galleries (Pittsburgh US), STRP, TodaysArt, SonicActsXIII NL), Pola Museum Annex, Todays Art (JP), Bangkok Citycity Gallery, MAIIAM (TH) and many others.

-She has staged with many theatre directors and choreographers, composers worldwide, ballet from contemporary to classical, opera, musical, and concert.
-Collaborations include Jiří Kylián (Nederlands Dans Theater), Dirk P Haubrich, Giorgio Madia (Grand Theatre Łódź PL ‘Die Fledermaus’), Cornelius Baltus (Saint Petersburg Theatre of Musical Comedy ‘Miss Saigon’), Jean-Philippe Dury (Leipzig Ballet ‘The Nutcracker’), Gentian Doda (Berlin Staatsballett DE), Raimondo Rebeck (Astana opera KZ ‘Cinderella’), Iván Pérez (Dance Theatre Heidelberg DE), Lesley Telford (Les Grands Ballets Canadiens de Montréal, Compañía Nacional de Danza), Fernando Melo (National Dance Company Wales UK, Norrdans SE), Megumi Nakamura (New National Ballet of Japan), Armen Hakobyan and Denis Untila (Aalto Ballet Essen DE), Roberto Scafati, James Sutherland, Benjamin Staern and others.
+Her passion for the Performing Arts has been ongoing for over 15 years.
+She has created her unique visual world for dance, ballet, musicals, opera, and concerts.
+She has staged with many theatre directors, choreographers, and composers worldwide.
+Collaborations include Jiří Kylián ('Mémoires d’Oubliettes' Nederlands Dans Theater), Dirk P Haubrich, Giorgio Madia ('Die Fledermaus' Grand Theatre Łódź PL), Cornelius Baltus ('Miss Saigon' Theatre of Musical Comedy St Petersburg), Jean-Philippe Dury ('The Nutcracker' Leipzig Ballet), Raimondo Rebeck ('Cinderella' 'Beethoven Immortal Love' Astana Opera KZ, 'Lazgi' Uzbek National Ballet), Iván Pérez (Dance Theatre Heidelberg DE), Gentian Doda (Berlin Staatsballett DE), Lesley Telford (Les Grands Ballets Canadiens de Montréal, Compañía Nacional de Danza SP), Fernando Melo (National Dance Company Wales UK, Norrdans SE), Megumi Nakamura (New National Ballet of Japan), Roberto Scafati, James Sutherland, Alfonso Palencia, Benjamin Staern and others.
+She presented her new scenographic work for GRAND SHOW 2023 Berlin Friedrichstadt-Palast, Germany.

 CV DOWNLOAD